Roblox/creator-docs/content/en-us/tutorials/scripting/input-and-camera/controlling-the-users-camera.md

 All character models contain a part named **HumanoidRootPart**, which can be used to get the character's position in the world.
 This sets position the camera points at.

-1. Use `Class.Instance:FindFirstChild()|FindFirstChild()` to get the HumanoidRootPart and check it exists using an if statement.
+1. Use `FindFirstChild` to get the HumanoidRootPart and check it exists using an if statement.

    ```lua
    local Players = game:GetService("Players")